Labuništa: Name

 Labuništa is an old name dating back to the time of the arrival of Slavic peoples to the Balkans.
 The origins of the name Labuništa are Greco-Latin from the toponym Albanopolis.
 Pianka Włodzimierz connects the placename Labuništa with a south-western Balkans settlement of antiquity named Albanopolis, a city marked on an ancient map by Roman geographer Ptolemy.
 Through metathesis the name Albanopolis entered Slavic where the suffix polis meaning city became išta with dual meanings of either being a patronymic or indicating a place.
 While the form Alban, a name, underwent metathesis and became Labun in Slavic of which the syllable cluster an became un giving the final form as Labun(išta).

 Geography

 The village of Labuništa is located at 865 m above sea level on the Eastern side of the Jablanica mountain range.
 The village is located around 15 km from Struga, the closest town.
 The nearest villages to Labuništa include Podgorci (1.1 km), Boroec (2.3 km), Vevčani (3.1 km) and Oktisi (4.1 km).
-The village is located close to the Black Drim river and the Globočica lake.
+The village is located close to the Black Drin river and the Globočica lake.